cwentland0/perform/doc/userguide/examples.rst

+.. _examplecases-label:

 Example Cases
 =============

 Several example cases are provided in ``perform/examples/`` to get you familiar with input file formatting and the various solver outputs.
 They are presented in a rough hierarchy of ROM modeling difficulty, starting from the simplest and building in difficulty by introducing additional complex physical phenomena.
-This hierarchy is highly debatable, as a ROM method may be very well-equipped to handle a "more complex" problem and utterly fail for a "simpler" problem.
 Ideally, new ROM methods should be tested for all problems, and their relative strengths and weaknesses in tackling each problem should be exposed in detail.

+Additionally, sample ROM input files may be downloaded via ``setup_sample_rom.sh`` files included in the ``standing_flame`` and ``transient_flame`` sample case directories.
+After running the scripts, the ROM cases can be immediately executed with ``perform .``.

 .. _sodshock-label: